Glu Mobile bets on iPhone 5 gamers to score big

 The game maker's stock has risen 50 percent in the past 12 months.
 It closed at $4.79 on Nasdaq on Thursday.

 "We're a mobile-only company.
 We don't make games for Facebook.
-We only cater to Apple, Google, Amazon (AMZN.O) and Microsoft (MSFT.O) platforms, and sell through their stores," Masi said.
+We only cater to Apple, Google, Amazon and Microsoft platforms, and sell through their stores," Masi said.

 Glu expects revenue from Google's Android platform to match those from iOS as more handsets start operating on Android, Masi said.